Happy Birthday to “The Boat Galley Cookbook” – now in its 2nd Printing! THANKS to all our readers! Check out the latest reader comments here.

-Scroll down to read what Lin Pardey & Beth Leonard are saying, as well as Reviews from Amazon.
+Or scroll down to read what Lin Pardey & Beth Leonard are saying.
 Below, you can also read more about “The Boat Galley Cookbook Details” and “About the Authors”.

 Or Try a Sample for FREE!
 Sneak Peek sample downloadable 28-page PDF of the Boat Galley Cookbook!
 Solve your boat’s oven hot spot challenges!
 Plus 33 recipes and more.
 Get the Sample Here!

 Electronic editions are also available for Kindle, Nook and IPad!

 What others are saying about The Boat Galley Cookbook!